adiwg/mdBook/mdtranslator/entity.md

 __entityName:__ *string* (required) - the name commonly used to identify this entity

 __entityCode:__ *string* - the code name used to identify this entity in a database schema or application software.
-For spreasheets this would likely be the sheet name.
+For spreadsheets this would likely be the sheet name.
 This items may not be applicable to datasets represented as a file.

 __entityAlias:__ *array* - an array of quoted strings providing alternalte names used to identify this entity